Nago2020/Jasacc/README.md

 Simulations in the manuscript were conducted using R version 3.6.0.
 All of the R scripts used in the paper are available in a public repository on GitHub [url blinded].
 The MIT license applies to all code, and no permissions are required to access the code.

 To run the code provided, the following $R$ libraries should be installed.
-The numbers in the parentheses indicate the version of the packages used when performing the analysis presented in the manuscript. \texttt{pbivnorm (0.6.0),  survival (3.2-13), copula (1.0-1). }
+The numbers in the parentheses indicate the version of the packages used when performing the analysis presented in the manuscript. **pbivnorm (0.6.0),  survival (3.2-13), copula (1.0-1)**.

 <!--